How does this medication work? What will it do for me?

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- is allergic to clomipramine or to any of the ingredients of the medication
+- are allergic to clomipramine or any ingredients of the medication

-- has taken a MAO inhibitor such as moclobemide or phenelzine within 14 days
+- have taken a MAO inhibitor such as moclobemide or phenelzine within 14 days